Deep Dynamic Boosted Forest: Conclusion

 \section{Conclusion}

-In this paper, to overcome some of the limitations of Random Forest (RF), we incorporate boosting into the training process of RF and propose a novel dynamic boosted ensemble learning method based on random forest (DBRF).
-Specifically, we propose a criterion to measure the quality of a leaf node in a decision tree and then vote to remove easy examples.
+In this paper, to improve the performance of Random Forest (RF), we incorporate boosted cascaded structure into the training process of RF and propose a novel deep dynamic boosted forest (DDBF).
+Specifically, we propose a criterion to measure the quality of a leaf node of all decision trees and then vote to remove easy examples.
 By iteratively mining and training on hard examples, we evolve the model to learn decision boundaries better and thus extend RF vertically.
-We also propose evolution mechanism and smart iteration mechanism to enhance DBRF.
-Experiments show that DBRF outperforms RF and achieves state-of-the-art results.
+We also propose evolution mechanism and smart iteration mechanism to enhance DDBF.
+Experiments show that DDBF outperforms RF and achieves on-par, if not better, results compared to state-of-the- art methods on datasets of various size.
+And the effectiveness of DDBF can be best shown when applied to imbalanced datasets.
 We also provide an explanation of its effectiveness from a sampling point of view.

-We believe that DBRF is a very practical approach and is particularly useful in learning from imbalanced data.
-In future work, we plan to extend DBRF to learn from raw feature data such as images and sequences.
+We believe that DDBF is a very practical approach and is particularly useful in learning imbalanced data.